-This Market Data provides critical data on global shipments, revenues, and forecasts of key wearable device segments by sub-region until 2021.
-Key segments covered in this product are: wearable cameras, smart glasses, VR, smartwatches, healthcare devices, sports, fitness and wellness trackers, 3D motion trackers, smart clothing, hearables, and wearable scanners.
-Historical data for smartwatches and activity and fitness trackers are further broken out by quarter.
-Enterprise wearable device shipment information is also covered, and is broken out by vertical.Read More
+This market data provides critical data on global shipments, revenues, and forecasts of key wearable device segments by sub-region until 2022.
+Key segments covered in this product are: wearable cameras, smart glasses, virtual reality (VR), smartwatches, healthcare devices, sports, fitness and wellness trackers, 3D motion trackers, smart clothing, hearables, and wearable scanners.
+Historical data for smartwatches and activity, and fitness trackers, are further broken out by quarter.
+Enterprise wearable device shipment information is also covered and is broken out by vertical.Continue

 1Q 2014 | MD-SWSR-101 | Updated Annually

 Smartwatches are the most hyped sector in the mobile device market.
 This survey looks at the features consumers are looking for in a smartwatch and what price points they are willing to pay for one.
 Data cuts are also provided for those who currently wear a watch versus those who don't and by the price points of those existing watches.Continue

 In March 2017, RealWear announced that its HMT-1—a voice-controlled, hands-free, head-mounted enterprise tablet—would start shipping to a long and reputable list of “pioneer partners.”
 The pioneer program includes more than 60 companies with industrial, enterprise, and/or commercially-oriented augmented reality (AR) operations (e.g., systems integrators (SIs), value added resellers (VARs), as well as software and channel partners).
 These companies are receiving the HMT-1 ahead of the official launch, which is currently slated for July 2017.
 Until then, the expectation is that RealWear pioneers will have an opportunity to measure, test, and validate a range of applications and use cases that will ultimately inform the product planning and go-to-market processes.